Harish14525/Keylogger-Creation/README.md

 # Keylogger Project - README

 project:

   **name**: Educational Keylogger

-  **description**: Python-based keylogger for educational **Author:** Harish Babu G
+  **description**: Python-based keylogger for educational

+  **Author:** Harish Babu G

   **Date:** 2025-09-22

-  disclaimer: |
-    ⚠️ This tool is for educational purposes only.
+  # disclaimer: This tool is for educational purposes only.
 Use only on systems you own or have explicit written permission to test.
     Unauthorized use of keyloggers is illegal and unethical.

-overview:
+# overview:

   purpose: "Demonstrate how attackers capture keystrokes and help security professionals understand detection/prevention"

-  objectives:
+  # objectives:
+  `
-    - "Monitor and log keyboard activity"
+    - Monitor and log keyboard activity
-    - "Capture keystrokes with timestamps"
+    - Capture keystrokes with timestamps
-    - "Demonstrate keylogger functionality"
+    - Demonstrate keylogger functionality
-    - "Provide insights into detection techniques"
+    - Provide insights into detection techniques

-technical:
+## technical:

-  dependencies:
+  # dependencies:
+   `
-    - "Python 3.6+"
+    - Python 3.6+
-    - "pynput library"
+    - pynput library
-    - "Linux (Kali Linux tested)"
+    - Linux (Kali Linux tested)

-  installation: |
+  ## installation: |

     # Clone the repository
     git clone https://github.com/your-username/educational-keylogger.git
     cd educational-keylogger